Security

 Hardware camera LED

-On every modern Mac, the camera LED is hardwired to the camera's power circuit.
+On modern Mac and Windows devices, the camera LED is hardwired to the camera's power circuit.
 This is not a software feature.
-It is a physical electrical connection on the circuit board.
+It is a physical electrical connection.
 When the camera receives power, the LED turns on.
 It is impossible to activate the camera without the LED illuminating.

 How to verify: camera access

-Open System Settings, then Privacy & Security, then Camera.
+On Mac, open System Settings, then Privacy & Security, then Camera.
+On Windows, open Settings, then Privacy & Security, then Camera.
 You will see a list of every application that has been granted camera access.
-Shield will be listed here.
+Shield will be listed.
 You can revoke access at any time, and Shield will simply not function until you re-grant it.
-The operating system enforces this at the kernel level.

 Screen capture protection